 West Virginia Broadband Internet

 Consumers in West Virginia have many options for broadband internet access through technologies like bonded T1 or T1 lines, cable, DSL, and satellite internet connectivity.
 There are a significant number of high speed internet service providers (ISPs) providing access to all parts of the internet.
-With broadband connections, users are able to shop, socialize, bank, share photos and video, and download music and movies — in short, they are able to do almost anything that the internet offers.
+With broadband connections, users are able to shop, socialize, bank, share photos and video, and download music and movies — in short, they are able to do almost anything that the internet offers (remember: check your bandwidth performance regularly with an Internet speed test).

 Bonded T1 and T1 lines